The role of higher-order terms in trapped-ion quantum computing with magnetic gradient induced coupling: Quantum information processing with trapped ions subject to a magnetic field gradient

 We consider a one-dimensional (1D) ion chain, elongated in the $z$ direction.
-The ions are subject to a static magnetic field with a constant gradient~$\partial_z B$ in the axial direction $z$, $\vec{B}(z) = \vec{B}_0 + \partial_z B z\vec{\hat{e}}_z + \bigO(z^2)$, where $\vec{B}_0$ is a constant offset field.
+The ions are subject to a static magnetic field with a constant gradient~$\partial_z B$ in the axial direction $z$, $\vec{B}(z) = \vec{B}_0 + \mathinner{\partial_z B} z\vec{\hat{e}}_z + \bigO(z^2)$, where $\vec{B}_0$ is a constant offset field.
 In Appendix~\ref{app:transversal}, we generalize this setting to gradients in the transversal directions.
 Moreover, we will discuss the effect of a field with non-vanishing curvature in Sec.~\ref{subsec:higherorderB}.
-We further assume that we use magnetically sensitive states as our qubit states (typically states from a hyperfine ground manifold with a resonance frequency in the microwave regime \cite{Balzer2006,Piltz2016, Weidt2016}) to make them individually addressable.
+We further assume that we use magnetically sensitive states as our qubit states (typically states from a hyperfine ground state manifold with a resonance frequency in the microwave regime \cite{Balzer2006,Piltz2016, Weidt2016}) to make them individually addressable.
+Although such states are typically prone to dephasing caused by magnetic field fluctuations, long coherence times can be achieved via suitable protection schemes such as dynamical decoupling~\cite{Piltz2013, Cai2023} or microwave dressing~\cite{Timoney2011}.
+In Ref.~\cite{Ruster2016}, coherence times of $2.1(1)$ seconds are demonstrated for electron spin states in a single trapped \ce{^{40}_{}Ca+} ion using effective magnetic shielding techniques.

 The spatially varying magnetic field gives rise to a position-dependent resonance frequency~$\omega(z)$, which in general has to be calculated numerically or can be estimated using the Breit--Rabi formula~\cite{Breit1931}.
-Under weak Zeeman splitting, which holds for the examples considered in this work, provided the offset field~$\vec{B}_0$ is sufficiently small, the resonance frequency can be obtained as $\omega(z) = (g_F^{(e)}m_F^{(e)} - g_F^{(g)}m_F^{(g)}) \mu_{\mathrm{B}} B(z) /\hbar$.
+Under weak Zeeman splitting, which holds for the examples considered in this work, provided that the offset field~$\vec{B}_0$ is sufficiently small, the resonance frequency can be obtained as $\omega(z) = \omega_0 + (g_F^{(e)}m_F^{(e)} - g_F^{(g)}m_F^{(g)}) \mu_{\mathrm{B}} B(z) /\hbar$.
 Here, $g_F^{(g)}$ and $g_F^{(e)}$ are, respectively, the Landé $g$-factors of the qubit ground and excited state with total atomic angular momentum~$F$, $m_F^{(g)}$ and $m_F^{(e)}$ are the corresponding magnetic quantum numbers, and $\mu_{\mathrm{B}}$ is the Bohr magneton.
+The bare resonance frequency in the absence of a magnetic field is denoted by $\omega_0$.
 The internal energy of the ions is then given by